King of the Crucifers

 This nutrient, which the body converts to vitamin-A, is one of the antioxidants.

-High levels of beta-carotene have been linked to lower rates of heart attack, certain cancers and cataracts.
+High levels of beta-carotene have been linked to lower rates of heart attack.

 This provides 7 to 12 percent of the recommended daily amount.